Minu0803/MiffyShootingGame/README.md

-Space Shooter Game
+🚀 Space Shooter Game

 Space Shooter Game is a 2D arcade-style shooting game built with Python and Pygame.
-The player controls a spaceship that can move in all directions to avoid and shoot enemies.
-The objective is to shoot down as many enemies as possible while avoiding collisions.
-Each enemy has health points (HP) that decrease when hit by bullets, and they disappear once their HP reaches zero.
+Control your spaceship, dodge enemies, and shoot them down to score points.
+Your goal is to survive as long as possible while destroying enemy ships.

-Features
+🕹️ Features

-	•	Move the player spaceship in all directions (up, down, left, and right).
+	•	Player Movement: Move the spaceship in all directions (up, down, left, right).
-	•	Shoot bullets to destroy enemies.
+	•	Shooting: Fire bullets to destroy enemies.
-	•	Each enemy has HP (Health Points), requiring multiple hits to be destroyed.
+	•	Enemy HP: Enemies require multiple hits to be destroyed (3 HP per enemy).
-	•	Score system: Earn points by destroying enemies.
+	•	Scoring System: Earn points for each enemy destroyed.
-	•	Game Over: The game ends when enemies reach the player’s position.
+	•	Game Over: The game ends when an enemy reaches your position.

-Game Controls
+🎮 Game Controls

-	•	Arrow Keys: Move the player spaceship (left, right, up, down).
+	•	Arrow Keys: Move the spaceship.
 	•	Space Bar: Shoot bullets.

-Installation
+🛠️ Installation

-To run the Space Shooter Game on your local machine, you need to have Python and Pygame installed.

 Prerequisites

 	•	Python 3.x
 	•	Pygame library

 Install Pygame